-CIEG 5995.
+INCI 5995.
 SPECIAL TOPICS.
-One to three credit hours.
-One to three meetings per week.
+One to six credit hours.
+The contact will vary according to the topic to be presented.
 Prerequisite: Consent of the Director of the Department.

-Topics to be presented mainly by visiting professors and members of the department who are specialists in the field to be covered.
-Description and number of credits to be submitted prior to the offering of the course.
-Selection and emphasis of the topics may be made to conform the interests and needs of the students.
-CIEG 5996.
+The topics will be presented by visiting professors and members of the department who are specialists in the field to be covered.
+The selection and scope of the topics shall be in accordance with the interests and needs of the students.

+INCI 5996.
 SPECIAL PROBLEMS.
-One to three credit hours.
-One to three laboratory periods per week.
+One to six credit hours.
+The contact will vary according to the topic to be presented.
 Prerequisite: Consent of the Director of the Department.

-Investigations and special problems in Civil Engineering or related fields.
+Research and special problems in Civil Engineering and related fields.
 Open to outstanding students in the field of Civil Engineering.